offsoc/gluu4/docs-gluu-server-prod/docs/source/upgrade/ldap-migration.md

 # Overview

-This documentation demonstrates how to upgrade a kubernetes setup of Gluu >=4.2 LDAP to 4.5 PostgreSQL.
+This documentation demonstrates how to upgrade a Kubernetes setup of Gluu >=4.2 LDAP to 4.5 PostgreSQL.

 ## Prerequisites

    Gluu Kubernetes (CN) >=4.2 is already installed.

-## Upgrading Installation

-### Step 1
+## How to upgrade and migrate

+### Step 1: Upgrading Gluu 4.2 to 4.5 with OpenDJ/LDAP as persistence

-1. Make sure the ownership of the opendj volume is `1000:1000`.
-For example, you can run:
+1. Change the ownership of the Opendj filesystem:

-   `chown -R 1000:1000 /path/of/volume`
+    `kubectl -n <namespace> exec <opendj-pod-name> -- chown -R 1000:root /opt/opendj`

-1. Backup persistence entries as the process is not reversible.
+1. Backup the persistence entries as the process is not reversible.

-1. Backup existing `values.yaml` (used in Gluu 4.2 installation) as `values-4.2.yaml`.

-1. Get new `values.yaml` for Gluu 4.5 installation.

-1. Compare `values-4.2.yaml` with the new `values.yaml`, and then modify `values.yaml`:

-    ```yaml
-    global:
-      jackrabbit:
-        enabled: true
-      upgrade:
-        enabled: true
-        image:
-          tag: 4.5.5-1
-        sourceVersion: "4.2" #current chart version
-        targetVersion: "4.5"
-        pullSecrets:
-          - name: regcred
-      gluuPersistenceType: ldap

-    config:
-      configmap:
-        gluuDocumentStoreType: JCA

-    jackrabbit:
-      secrets:
-        gluuJackrabbitAdminPass: admin # make sure the value is equal to the one in old values.yaml
-    ```

 1. Edit the manifest of the current OpenDJ statefulset:
     `kubectl edit sts <opendj-sts-name> -n <namespace>`